Hilaire Belloc and G. K. Chesterton: Post-war activities

-Following the death of his son in the war, Belloc became increasingly reclusive and his public interactions became more combative and jaded.
-Despite this, G. K. Chesterton took over the New Witness from his now-deceased brother and asked for Belloc's assistance.
-In 1919, Chesterton discussed the possibility of Belloc taking over editorship again, but Belloc was reluctant since the paper lacked intellectual diversity and he flatly refused to work with Ada who was serving as assistant editor.
-Although Chesterton's influence moderated the paper somewhat, it had many of the same contributors and retained a level of antisemitic rhetoric, particularly Ada who was still writing under her pseudonym.
+Following the loss of his son, Belloc became increasingly reclusive and his public interactions became more combative and jaded.
+Despite this, G. K. Chesterton took over the New Witness from his deceased brother and asked for Belloc's assistance.
+In 1919, Chesterton discussed the possibility of Belloc taking over editorship again, but Belloc was reluctant since the paper lacked intellectual diversity and he flatly refused to work with Ada, who was serving as assistant editor.
+Although Chesterton's influence moderated the paper somewhat, it had many of the same contributors and retained a level of antisemitic rhetoric, particularly from Ada, who was still writing under her pseudonym.
 Out of loyalty to his brother, G. K. had retained her as a writer, but Belloc was ultimately able to convince him to demote her out of political commentary and into drama criticism.
 With Ada out of the way, Belloc acquiesced, though his tenure like that at The Eye-Witness was short-lived.
 The paper also began failing financially, propped up largely by donations.
 Although he was facing destitution himself, Belloc sent £30, but asked that it be repaid quickly as he himself had incurred significant debt during the war.